 - Yes.
-Please see further information below.
+Please see information below.

 Please return school kit dry and in good condition directly after the trip, for use by others (lost or damaged kit can be billed).

 Adequate kit can be bought cheaply from various shops or online, though it is advisable to get your walking boots properly fitted at a specialist shop like Cotswold Outdoors (Horsham or Guildford) or Mountain Warehouse (Horsham) or similar.
 A popular online shop for buying dofe kit is Go Outdoors.

-Do not to wear too much cotton and certainly no jeans.
+Do not to wear too much cotton and certainly do not wear jeans.
 This is because cotton clothing soaks up moisture and stays wet increasing heat and energy loss and discomfort and possibly speeds up the onset of hypothermia in the worst conditions.

 Tents can be bought from a variety of outlets, including Blacks or Mountain Warehouse (Horsham), Millets (Redhill), Tesco or Cotswold (Guildford or Horsham).
 Search for BACKPACKING TENTS.

 Do NOT bring a POP UP TENT

-Cheap Tesco tents are entirely adequate if looked after.
-Pop-up tents are not allowed.
-Other than that, no particular tent style is necessary but a decent porch is useful for kit storage, while two entrances, fly-pitching first, geodesic dome design, and light weight are attractive features but more pricey.
+Cheap Tesco tents are just adequate for Bronze if looked after.
+Other than that, no particular tent style is necessary but a porch is useful for kit storage, while two entrances, fly-pitching first, geodesic dome design, and light weight are attractive features but more expensive.

-Waterproof jacket and trousers
+Waterproof jacket and waterproof trousers

-They need not be expensive but must be durable, robust material and have decent integral hood which can be drawn over the face in bad weather.
+They need not be expensive but should be a durable, robust material and have an integral hood which can be drawn over the face in bad weather.

-Do not rely on thinner cheaper “waterproofs in a bag”.
+Do not rely on thinner cheaper “waterproof in a bag”.
 They are inadequate for all but Bronze and will not keep you dry and protected in the worst conditions on extended expeditions in wild country over several days.

 Here are some waterproof jacket bundles from GoOutdoors

-Waterproof trousers can be bought more cheaply because their main job is to be windproof in the utmost foul conditions when you are probably wet already.
+Waterproof trousers can be bought more cheaply because their main job is to be windproof in the most foul conditions when you are probably wet already.
 On a budget, save money by just getting a simple durable pair of waterproof trousers.
 However, avoid pack-a-mac style thin waterproof trousers especially for Gold.

 Here is an ideal pair of waterproof trousers for DofE purposes.

-Boots aren’t cheap but they should last if you look after them.
-It is a good idea to ask shop staff to help you get them fitted at an outdoor shop like Cotswold in Horsham or Guildford, if you are lucky you will get a very helpful member of shop staff who will spend time getting the right boots for you.
-Don’t rush.
-Poorly fitted boots can give you blisters and make expeditions painful and uncomfortable experiences.
+Boots aren’t cheap but they should last a long time if you look after them.
+It is a good idea to ask shop staff to help you get them fitted at an outdoor shop like Cotswold in Horsham or Guildford, if you are lucky you will get a helpful member of shop staff who will spend time getting the right boots for you.
+Poorly fitting boots can give you blisters and make expeditions painful and uncomfortable experiences.

-The big plus of fabric boots is that they are usually lighter weight which is a significant consideration in trekking expeditions.
+The big plus of fabric boots is that they are usually lighter weight which is a significant consideration on trekking expeditions.
 However, do check they are waterproof because many cheaper fabric boots are not waterproof.

-If you buy cheap non-waterproof boots then these might be just OK for Bronze but will not be at all suitable for Gold expeditions.
+If you buy cheap non-waterproof boots then these might be just OK for Bronze but will NOT be at all suitable for Gold expeditions.

 Here is a link to more advice on expedition boots from the official dofe website.